Get all the latest data for Basque Country?

 What utilities do landlords often pay in Basque Country right now?

-In Basque Country, landlords most commonly pay community fees covering building maintenance and common areas, while tenants pay electricity, gas, water, and internet.
+In Basque Country, landlords most commonly pay community fees, building insurance, IBI and sometimes rubbish or local service charges, while tenants usually pay electricity, gas, water and internet.

 How is rental income taxed in Basque Country as of 2026?